NewryBenson/Binary-Kiwi-GA/README.md

 The code contains elements of the Pikaia algorithm of Charbonneau+ 1995, but in the basis is different.
 In practice, exploration is faster because we employ a different way of mutation, amongst several other changes.
-The original method of Carbonneau, using parameters that are decoded in strings, is also implemented, but not extensively tested.
+The original method of Charbonneau, using parameters that are decoded in strings, is also implemented, but not extensively tested.

 == Very brief instructions for usage ==